Loopring/protocols/packages/loopring_v3/README.md

 - print info logs in tests: `npm run test -- -i`
 - print more detailed debug logs in tests: `npm run test -- -x`

-Running all tests takes around 2 hours on a modern PC with a CPU with 4 cores.
+Running all tests takes around 1 hour on a modern PC with a CPU with 4 cores.
 Creating proofs is computationaly heavy and takes time even when multi-threading is used.
 Run individual tests when you can.

 Verifier/Prover keys are cached in the `keys` folder.
-When updating the circuits make sure to delete the keys of older circuit versions because this is not automatically detected.
+When running `make` these keys are automatically deleted so they cannot be outdated.

 ## Contract Deployment